majed-baserinia/agriBank/packages/ui/README.md

-# HTSC UI package built with react and MUI
+# agribank UI package built with react and MUI

-Includes bunch of components to facilitate building UI apps for htsc.
+Includes bunch of components to facilitate building UI apps for agribank.
 Note that you MUST use the components exported from here instead of importing the directly from `mui` (if their counter part exists).

 # Notes